 Python script running inside a GitHub Actions workflow on a 3-minute cron schedule.
 The script imports Telethon for Telegram access and makes direct HTTP requests to the Jira REST API.
 No server, no database, no infrastructure beyond the GitHub repository itself.

 State is stored in a JSON file in the repo.
 After each run, any new notifications are recorded in state and the file is committed back.
-This means the workflow is idempotent: if a run processes the same Jira events twice (due to timing), the state check prevents double notification.
+User mapping (Jira account ID to Telegram user) is configured in the repo.
+Secrets are stored in GitHub Actions secrets and injected into the workflow environment.

 Key Decisions